jomonkj/yii3-kitchen-sink/README.md

 This is a Yii 3 project, created to test, document and showcase the new features of the framework.
 You can see it running live on [https://yii3.idk.tn/](https://yii3.idk.tn/).

+The source code is available at [machour/yii3-kitchen-sink](https://github.com/machour/yii3-kitchen-sink), and you can be running it locally in a few seconds using `./yii serve` on your fresh copy.

 > This originally started as a [Wiki post](https://www.yiiframework.com/wiki/2547/draft-understanding-yii-3)
 > but the post was getting too long, and documenting Yii 3 using Yii 3 was too
 > fun to not be done.